-Crisis Management Team (CMT)
+Incident Management Team (IMT)

-As part of the University’s CMP, the locations where our teams are going are monitored periodically, especially on the U.S. Department of State website.
+As part of the University’s IMP, the locations where our teams are going are monitored periodically, especially on the U.S. Department of State website.
 Each team that is going outside of the United States will be registered with the U.S. Embassy in the country where they are going.
-In the event that a crisis did occur, this registration will expedite the process of getting our mission team the most and best assistance from the U.S. Government.
+In the event that a incident did occur, this registration will expedite the process of getting our mission team the most and best assistance from the U.S. Government.

 University Release Form (Waiver)

 Each person participating in a trip through Lipscomb Missions must complete a university release form in the presence of a notary, which releases the University from liability for those engaged in a mission trip.
 Although the University recognizes its responsibility as a sending agency of mission teams and they will do everything within their power to assist a mission team, the form states that everything that could occur on a trip is not within the control of the University (civil unrest, natural disaster, accident, etc).
 This also serves the purpose of assisting and expediting medical services to the participant in the event that medical attention is necessary during the trip.